tomitheninja/university/num_algos/bubble_sort.md

     // by default every element is unordered for (int i = 0; i < people.size(); i++)
     {
-        // in every iteration we place one item into it's final position
+        // in every iteration we place one item into its final position
-        // (which is at the end of array now)
+        // (which is at the end of the array now)
         // hence decreasing the unordered part by one
         // and increasing the ordered part by one item